One of the best things about being in business is being able to make your own decisions.

 One such decision we made right from the start is to give a chance to people who need a break in the design industry.
 It’s a tough one to break into (as we found ourselves) so when we have room we have people spend time with us to learn a bit about the design industry so they can add the experience to their CV.
 This also helps them break the catch-22 that all aspiring designers encounter – how to get a break without having any studio experience?

 So, when a friend recently asked if we would give a little time to her son who is at a decision making stage in his education the answer was easy…

 “yes, of course”

-The interesting thing is when a student or intern joins us for a bit their input is often very valuable.
-It can often help give an open and honest assessment of a project, or a different view point when deciding on creative direction.
+The interesting thing is when a student or intern joins us for a while, their input is often very valuable.
+It can help give an open and honest assessment of a project, or a different viewpoint when deciding on creative direction.

-Opinion like that is very valuable, especially at the crucial ideas stage of a campaign.
+An opinion like that is very valuable, especially at the crucial ideas stage of a campaign.
 We don’t give people the opportunity to spend time with us based on a hope they will help land our next big account.
 It is enough for them to be friendly, courteous and make a decent brew.
-But more often than not students, interns and juniors (whatever you want to call them) can add value to the work you do.
+But more often than not students and interns and juniors can add value to the work you do.

 So, as we always say to others…if you are looking for a break in the industry and have a similar approach to James, then get in touch and we will try to find room for you.